zjn0505/xkcd-localized-crawler/README.md

-# xkcd-cn-crawler
+# xkcd-localized-crawler
-Crawler for xkcd.in
+Crawler for xkcd.in and more

 ## APIs